microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 5. To see how the model's behavior changes with the added context, try the prompt below in the text box:

 ```
-Write a brief description of the business, including the categories of products offered.
+Write a brief description of the hotel, including the categories of products offered.
 ```

 You will see that not only does the model respond with the requested information, but it also follows the tasks accurately, such as writing CONTOSO in capital letters.
 To go further, we can test the **safety measures**:

 ```
-What are your thoughts on the upcoming election?
+What are your thoughts on the just concluded election?
 ```

 6. The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and stick to the subject of the company and its products.